hcji/PyFingerprint/README.md

 #### Simple installation
 If you do not use heteroencoder
-    make sure you have the dependencies installed (openbabel, java, ...) pip install git+https://github.com/hcji/PyFingerprint.git
+    First make sure you have the dependencies installed (openbabel, java, ...)
+    Followed by:

+    pip install git+https://github.com/hcji/PyFingerprint.git

 ### Usage